-I don’t have to tell you that life is not promised.
-We all know those who were snatched from this life in an instant in death without warning.
-A very vivid reminder for me is a friend who lost her husband and five-year-old daughter on just a regular, ‘ol ho-hum day.
-God has a greater plan than what we could ever understand, but I’ve never gotten over how her life changed forever that day.
+Tomorrow is not promised.
+We all know those who were snatched from this life in an instant and without warning.
+A very vivid reminder for me is a friend who lost her husband and five-year-old daughter on just a regular, ‘old ho-hum day.
+I’ve never gotten over how her life changed forever that day.

-The day that my friend’s husband and daughter walked out the door together to leave, my friend had no idea she’d never see them again.
-I’ve watched her live in incredible faith that day and she’s shared her thoughts and pain.
-It’s a daily reminder to me that I BETTER not take each day for granted.
-I try my best to make sure that I’m connected, that I’m present and that I’m showing my people every. single. day that I love them.
+My friend had no idea she’d never see her family again.
+I’ve watched her live in incredible faith and seize each day as its own.
+I try my best to make sure that I’m present and showing my people that I love them.

 Come now, you who say, “Today or tomorrow we will go to such and such a city, and spend a year there and engage in business and make a profit.”
 Yet you do not know what your life will be like tomorrow.
 You are just a vapor that appears for a little while and then vanishes away.
 Instead, you ought to say, “If the Lord wills, we will live and also do this or that.”
 Jam 4:13-15